 There are a variety of co-curricular activities offered at the School and all teachers play a role in these as part of their professional obligation as a teacher at Christ Church.

-The co-curricular responsibility for a Senior School teacher is based around the following example.
-Each staff member is required to coach or manage a Year 7, 8 or 9 team for half the year and a Year 10, 11 or 12 team for the other half.
-For a Year 7, 8 or 9 team, this includes at least one training session per week and a Friday afternoon fixture.
-A senior team involves two training sessions per week and a Saturday morning fixture in most cases.
-Staff responsible for an activity other than sport can be expected to fulfil a similar type of commitment per week as the example given.
-The CCGS co-curricular program includes a mixture of sporting teams that compete in the PSA as well as a diverse range of PSA, State and nationally based activities.
+Senior School Sport co-curricular responsibility is based around the following example.
+Each staff member is required to coach or manage a Year 7, 8 or 9 sport team for half the year and a Year 10, 11 or 12 team for the other half.
+For a Year 7, 8 or 9 team, this includes one training session per week and a Friday afternoon fixture.
+A senior team involves one training session per week and a Saturday morning fixture in most cases.
+See Example A below.
+This will also involve bus duty.

 Coaching commitments usually involve training once a week, before or after the School timetabled day, and coaching and refereeing a game as a part of Thursday sport.
 Where scheduled, a class teacher will have a shared responsibility with the School’s Outdoor Education staff for an Outdoor Education camp.

 Supervision at school events – Senior and Preparatory staff

 All Senior and Preparatory School teachers are required to assist with supervision or act as an official at school events.
 These may include inter-school swimming and athletics carnivals, socials and various inter-house competitions in the Senior School; and inter-school and inter-house sporting, cultural and community events in the Preparatory School.